 Up the rent

 Lured by a one-wear only occasion piece, bought for a wedding or black tie event, and never to be flaunted again?
 We suggest renting your out out ensemble instead.
 Clothing rental platform Rotaro, which has party dresses aplenty, plants a tree for each rental it provides and a thicket of bushes for each new brand in partners with.
 It also uses recycled packaging and Ozone cleaning, which has minimal environmental impact.
 Peer-to-peer lending service Hurr, which features a range of products from clothing to shoes, also allows customers to work out the quantatitive enviromental saving of renting an item instead of buying it.
 The platform has just launched a host of eye-catching jewellery pieces, from London based brand Alighieri.
 This includes a selection of bridal rental pieces, including embellished dresses, head pieces and veils.
 Elsewhere, bag rental service Cocoon, which received investment from luxury group Kering in June 2021, allows you to borrow bags from brands including Bottega Veneta, Gucci and Chanel, swapping your choice several times a month, depending on your subscription service.

 Care for your clothes

 Adopting eco-friendly practices at home is a simple way to operate more environmentally.
 Wash clothing using natural detergents in the washing machine at 30° instead of 40° and place synthetic items (think sportswear and thermal wear and pieces made from regenerated nylon) in a Guppyfriend Bag, a washing machine pouch that catches microplastics from clothing and prevents them from polluting water systems.

 For products to extend the lifetime of clothing, look to Swedish garment care company Steamery, which produces eco detergents produced in a carbon-neutral factory, alongside other tools for pepping up your clothing, from steamers to fabric shavers, clothes brushes to clothing and shoe mist.
-A host of repair services also ensure you can keep your favourite pieces for a lifetime, from shoe and bag recovery service The Restory, to Toast, which offers repair workshops in person and online, using Sashiko, a specialist way of mending and patching clothing.
+A host of repair services also ensure you can keep your favourite pieces for a lifetime, from luxury goods recovery service The Restory, to Toast, which offers repair workshops in person and online, using Sashiko, a specialist way of mending and patching clothing.